Cyberpunk 2077 System Requirements

 The game runs incredibly smoothly, and the settings are presumably on either high or ultra to showcase the Polish developer’s work.
 Frame rates are well above 60 FPS and are stable.
 Naturally, CD Projekt Red wanted Cyberpunk 2077 to look as good as possible for the occasion, so the specifications represent the optimal build for the game.

 As such, we can expect the recommended specifications to gravitate somewhat below these, although we recommend a dose of skepticism for the simple fact that the game has had an extra 18 months to percolate and as we all know that time frame is significant in game development and much is likely to have changed.
 The REDEngine4 (a modified version of the one used for The Witcher 3: Wild Hunt) is hungry as it is and Cyberpunk 2077 is sure to up that demand for power skywards.

 As an educated guess, we’d say to reach 1080p, ultra settings, and a stable frame rate above 60 FPS, we’re looking at quite a beefy build.
-The minimum specifications are likely to be around an Intel Core i5-4670K, 8GB RAM, and something like a GTX 1060 or possibly a GTX 960 if the game is optimized well.
+The minimum specifications are likely to be around an Intel Core i5-4670K, 8GB RAM, and something like a GTX 960 if the game is optimized well.

 As above, this is pure speculation so don’t take this as gospel.

 What Gaming PC Do We Recommend?

 With the above in mind, it’s hard to recommend a particular build until CD Projekt Red publish the minimum and recommend Cyberpunk 2077 system requirements.
 Moreover, we can’t do so with any semblance of accuracy until we actually get our hands on the game.